 · Adults 21 years of age or older with a stable refractive history within 0.5D for 1 year before implantation

 The Hyperopic ICL™ is NOT U.S. FDA approved and is NOT available in the USA.
-However, The Hyperopic ICL is approved for use in Canada and many other countries for quite some time.
+However, The Hyperopic ICL has been available for use in Canada and many other countries for many years.

 The Visian ICL™ may reduce or eliminate your dependence on glasses or contact lenses.
 In a clinical study of 294 patients implanted with the Visian ICL™, 95 percent had 20/40 or better vision (considered standard vision necessary to obtain a driver’s license), and 59 percent had 20/20 or better after three years.

 There is not much patients need to do to prepare for vision correction with EVO Visian ICL.
 During your consultation with your eye doctor, you will undergo a thorough eye exam and discuss why EVO Visian ICL may be a great option for you.
 Your procedure will be scheduled, and a member of our team will advise you of any preoperative guidelines, as well as postoperative instructions.
 You will come to our surgery center.
 You may receive a mild sedative.
 Topical numbing drops are used.
 The brief procedure is painless.
 You will use antibiotic/steroid eye drops for a week.
 You should not swim for a week.
 Otherwise, there are no restrictions.

 One eye is operated on at a time.
 The second eye may be implanted with the ICL later the same day, the next day, or a week or more after the first.
 In the interim, you can generally continue contact lens wear in your untreated eye, if applicable.
 Your doctor will help you decide which strategy is best for you.

 The ICL is not noticeable after it is implanted.
 It does not attach to any structures within the eye and does not move around after it is in position.